 Finally, no matter what, do your best to tell an engaging story!
 If given the opportunity, focus on a specific challenge you’ve faced or goal you’ve achieved.
 As you tell your story, the qualities that make you a great scholarship applicant–your drive, your passion, and your personality–will shine through!

-Speaking of conclusions, don’t end your scholarship with “in conclusion,” which sounds robotic on the page.
+Speaking of conclusions, don’t end your scholarship application essay with “in conclusion,” which sounds robotic on the page.
 Instead, think about why what you wrote matters, and remind the reader of just that.

 An effective way to bring cohesion to your essay is to refer back to your hook in the closing.
 For example, if you used that flip phone introduction, your closing might say: